nail your groom speech

-Check with the bride – If she isn’t giving her own speech then you’re speaking on behalf of her too.
-If nothing else make sure she’s happy with your thank you list.
+Check with the bride – If she isn’t giving a speech, then you’re speaking on behalf of her too.
+If nothing else make sure, she’s happy with your thank you list.

 Make the thanks yous meaningful – Don’t just talk about what people have contributed to the wedding, thank them for what they’ve contributed to your life (even if it is just an appreciation on malt whiskeys).
 Keep each thank you less than 50 words.